 Endoscopic Plantar Fasciotomy (EPF): After Surgery

 Although you may feel fine when you are discharged, it is best to have someone drive you home.
 Your doctor may want you to rest and recover at home for a few days.
 Ask your doctor when you can start walking again.
 If a compression dressing is used to control swelling, you may need to wear a special surgical shoe.
-You may also need to wear a short leg brace for up to 3 weeks.
+You may also need to wear a short leg brace for up to three weeks.

 Recovering at Home

 Expect your foot to feel numb right after the surgery.
 Then, as the local anesthesia wears off, you’ll probably feel some pain.
-To limit pain and swelling, ice the foot for
+To limit pain and swelling, ice the foot for 10 to 15 minutes several times a day.
+Also, raise the foot above heart level as often as you can.
+If you've been given pain medications, take them as directed

 Your First Post-Op Visit